Ron Esplin exhibits at Delicacy in Maori Hill

 Some problems can be corrected:

-leaking out from under the masking tape and drying with an unsightly mark on
+Some aberrations can be unavoidable, such as unwanted collections of paintleaking out from under the masking tape and drying with an unsightly mark on

 your otherwise beautiful skies.
 Two solutions to this, one is to use a damp, not too